 Because of the chemicals and volatile organic compounds in the water at Camp Lejeune, scientific and medical evidence has shown that prolonged exposure could cause serious health conditions.
 During a period of 34 years, marines, their families, and others at Camp Lejeune were needlessly exposed to those toxic substances – all without their knowledge.

 Luckily, the Camp Lejeune Justice Act 2022 is now in effect, and it aims to give Camp Lejeune victims and their families an avenue through which they can seek justice.
 The contaminated water at Camp Lejeune has been connected with more than a dozen serious health conditions.
+Many have even filed Camp Lejeune birth defects lawsuits.
 Our attorneys are here to represent Camp Lejeune veterans, their families, and others present at the Marine Corps air station during the period of contamination.

 In the following sections, we outline the signs and symptoms of Camp Lejeune water contamination.